 Back at the saddle, return down the mountain to the four-way junction.
 Cross the AT&T Cable Road and follow the sign for the short trail to the campground.
 Dropping 650 feet in less than a mile, the trail quickly descends the mountainside of chaparral to enter an oak woodland.
 Cross a wooden bridge over Morro Creek to reach the paved road a hundred yards from the original trailhead.

-A national forest adventure pass is required to park at the trailhead.
-You may self-register for a day use pass at the trailhead for a cost of $8.
-One of the fine sites at Cerro Alto Campground may be reserved for $18 per night.
+One of the fine sites at Cerro Alto Campground may be reserved for $25 per night.
 Dogs are permitted on leash.
 Mountain bikes are also allowed.
 No permit is required for the rewarding hike to Cerro Alto, so get out and enjoy!

 To get to the trailhead: From Morro Bay, 13 miles northwest of San Luis Obispo on Highway One, take Route 41 northeast for 7.2 miles to the turnoff for Cerro Alto Campground on the right.
-From Atascadero, 16 miles north of San Luis Obispo on the 101 Freeway, take Route 41 southwest for 9 miles to the turnoff for the campground on the left.
+From Atascadero, 16 miles north of San Luis Obispo on Highway 101, take Route 41 southwest for 9 miles to the turnoff for the campground on the left.
 Proceed one mile through the elongated campground to the trailhead parking area at the end of the road.

 Trailhead address: Cerro Alto Road, Los Padres National Forest, Morro Bay, CA 93442